How to spot ear infections sooner with QSM diagnostic tools

 Ear infections are a common health issue for dogs (floppy-eared ones especially) that can cause significant discomfort and pain—and they seldom go away on their own.
 In most cases, waiting to get your pet treatment will actually cause the infection to get worse and be more painful.
 And if left untreated, they can cause serious complications for dogs such as hearing loss, hematomas of the ear and sometimes the need for surgery.

-What are the signs of an ear infection in a dog?
+Signs of an ear infection in a dog

 While it’s not always immediately obvious that your pup has an ear infection, there are some tell-tale signs you can watch for.
 These include: